Anadea/anadea_jobs/src/jobs/sales-manager.md

 ## **Requirements**

 * English: Fluent
+* At least 12 months experience in IT Sales/Lead Generation, outsource
 * Solid knowledge of Upwork, ability to show & prove it
 * Good knowledge of sales techniques and different clients acquisition channels
 * Experience with full-cycle sales — from lead generation to contract signing